Floodline

-Floodline is the flood warning and information service used in the United Kingdom to issue flood alerts and warnings to the public, emergency organisations and businesses.
+The Floodline is the flood warning and information service used in the United Kingdom to issue flood alerts and warnings to the public, emergency organisations and businesses.
 The system uses observed data from rain, river and coastal gauges, combined with weather forecasts to accurately predict the likelihood and timing of flooding.
 When flooding is predicted within an area, a message is issued through the Floodline service.

-The service is accessed online or by the dedicated phone line, 0345 988 1188.
+It is operated by the Environment Agency in England, Natural Resources Wales, and the Scottish Environment Protection Agency.

+Messages

 There are different messages the Floodline gives depending on the situation: